Collaborating with NCATS

 NCATS offers scientists a variety of tools and resources in the areas of clinical and translational research, pre-clinical research, and technology transfer.

 The NCATS Office of Rare Diseases Research (ORDR) supports the Genetic and Rare Disease Information Center, which provides comprehensive information on rare and/or genetic diseases in English and Spanish to patients, their families, health care providers, researchers and the public.
-In collaboration with GARD, ORDR maintains a database of rare disease information.
+In collaboration with GARD, ORDR maintains a database of rare diseases information.

-The Assay Development Group at the NIH Chemical Genomics Center advises potential collaborators on assay development strategies and finds that consultation early in the process is most efficient.
+The Assay Development Group at the NCATS Chemical Genomics Center advises potential collaborators on assay development strategies and finds that consultation early in the process is most efficient.
 If you are a potential assay collaborator, please consult the review on assay technologies (Nat Chem Biol 3:466, 2007) and view the Assay Guidance Manual.
 If you have additional questions about assay development, contact Jim Inglese, Ph.D.

 Given the cost and limited quantities of the medicines in the physical NCATS Pharmaceutical Collection (NPC), NCATS evaluates each partnership to screen the NPC based on the quality of each disease-related assay and its scientific merit.
 Disease foundations, industry and academic investigators can collaborate with NCATS to have their disease-relevant assays screened against the approved drug collection.
 To see if your project qualifies, contact Chris Austin, M.D.
 For all other inquiries about the NPC database, contact Ruili Huang, Ph.D.

-For the Toxicology in the 21st Century (Tox21) program, the NIH Chemical Genomics Center (NCGC) is continually developing, validating and integrating in vitro toxicity assays into the quantitative high-throughput screening (qHTS) platform.
+For the Toxicology in the 21st Century (Tox21) program, the NCATS Chemical Genomics Center (NCGC) is continually developing, validating and integrating in vitro toxicity assays into the quantitative high-throughput screening (qHTS) platform.
 NCGC actively solicits assay proposals from investigators in all areas, both within and outside of the government..

 To propose an assay, investigators should submit an assay nomination form to Menghang Xia, Ph.D.
 Proposed assays should be compatible with the qHTS guidelines as described in the assay guidance criteria.
 The Tox21 Assay Work Group evaluates submitted proposals on an ongoing basis.

-The NIH Chemical Genomics Center (NCGC) offers biomedical researchers access to large-scale screening capacity, along with the medicinal chemistry and informatics necessary to identify chemical probe molecules and to study the functions of genes, cells and biochemical pathways.
+The NCATS Chemical Genomics Center (NCGC) offers biomedical researchers access to large-scale screening capacity, along with the medicinal chemistry and informatics necessary to identify chemical probe molecules and to study the functions of genes, cells and biochemical pathways.
 To obtain NCGC probe molecules, contact Ajit Jadhav.

 Gene silencing through RNAi has emerged as a powerful tool for understanding gene function.
 The Trans-NIH RNAi initiative administered by NCATS is an intramural NIH resource providing state-of-the-art high-throughput RNAi genome-wide screens for both humans and mice.
 The program is actively looking for collaborators.
-Those interested in performing a high-throughput RNAi screen can read the Screening Guide and Application and contact Scott Martin, Ph.D. for more information.
+Those interested in performing a high-throughput RNAi screen can read the Screening Guide and Application and contact Madhu Lal-Nag, Ph.D. for more information.

 How can I learn more about technology transfer, patents, licensing or partnerships with NCATS researchers?